-We are isolated, our cottage is 1km from the road and the nearest village is 6km away.
+We are isolated, our cottage is 1km from the road and the nearest villages are about 4km away.
 It would be best if you could drive; then you could borrow our car.
 Otherwise, we will have a bicycle at your disposal -- but be warned, the roads are narrow with high hedgerows so they are somewhat dangerous.
 The nearest big town is Limerick where there are buses to and from lots of areas around Ireland, including Dublin and Dublin Airport.
 We can pick you up from Limerick on your arrival.

 Limited internet access

 We are smokers